The Eclipse: frightening those who reflect

 “When you see the eclipse, remember Allāh and say Takbīr, pray and give Sadaqa (charity).”

-The eclipse in the UK is predicted to take place this evening (July 27), and will last for around one hour and 43 minutes.
-It will begin at 8:49pm, and last until 10:13pm.
-The entire period should be spent engrossed in good deeds, with the devotion of somebody trying to prevent the punishment of Allāh from descending.
+The entire period of the eclipse should be spent engrossed in good deeds, with the devotion of somebody trying to prevent the punishment of Allāh from descending.

 Those who cannot attend the mosques to pray in congregation can establish their own congregations in schools, colleges and workplaces or at least pray alone, and those who cannot pray for a prolonged period should pray a shorter prayer and continue with other good deeds such as remembering Allāh and giving in charity for the entire period of the eclipse.